-Generally, a dental auxiliary will measure the size of the patient’s mouth to determine how large an impression tray to use.
+Generally, a dental assistant will measure the size of your mouth to determine how large an impression tray to use.
 The tray is what holds the impression material in place around the teeth while it is solidifying in the mouth.
-Lip balm will often be applied to the patient’s lips to keep the sticky impression material from adhering to dry skin surfaces.
-If you have fixed bridgework in your mouth, it’s a good idea to remind the auxiliary, so that the impression material will not flow under it, set up, and be locked into place in the mouth.
+Lip balm will often be applied to your lips to keep the sticky impression material from adhering to dry skin surfaces.
+If you have fixed bridgework, it is a good idea to remind the dental assistant, so that the impression material will not flow under it, set up, and be locked into place in the mouth.
 Next, the impression material will be mixed and poured into the tray.
 The tray is inserted into the mouth, and gently pressed over the teeth and gums so that the flowable impression material will extrude into undercuts, pits, and other details of the tooth and gum tissue.

-Depending on which type of material is being used to make the impression, the tray will be left in the mouth for one to several minutes.
+Depending on which type of material is being used to make the impression, the tray will be left in your mouth for one to several minutes.
 It is then removed in a quick snapping motion.
-Any residual material that is left in the mouth can be rinsed away.
-The impression is then taken to the laboratory, where it can be poured with a variety different materials to produce accurate replicas of the patient’s teeth and gums.
+Any residual material that is left in your mouth can be rinsed away.
+The impression is then taken to the laboratory, where it can be poured with a variety different materials to produce accurate replicas of your teeth and gums.
 It can also be silver plated to produce metal-surfaced replicas that are durable.